The Beginner’s Guide to the Anabolic Fasting Diet

 An anabolic state is essentially when your body is building muscle instead of reducing size.
 Anabolic fasting has become more popular in the fitness industry due to its ability to allow the user to maintain or even build lean muscle mass while taking off fat.

 This eliminates the issue most fat-loss diets present.
 In order to lose fat, the body must be in a caloric deficit, meaning you are burning more calories than you consume.
-While in a deficit, the body isn’t able to pick and choose which cells to get rid of and which to keep.
+While in a caloric intake deficit, the body isn’t able to pick and choose which cells to get rid of and which to keep.
 This can lead to significant muscle loss.

 This format allows you to adjust your weekly workout schedule to tackle more difficult strength-building workouts earlier in the week while your body’s glycogen stores are sufficient.
 You’ll then continue to burn fat throughout the remainder of the week without sacrificing your muscle.